Luis Garcia Player Props: Nationals vs. Rangers

 Luis Garcia At The Plate

-- Garcia has 12 doubles, three triples, five home runs and 18 walks while hitting .265.
+- Garcia is hitting .268 with 12 doubles, four triples, five home runs and 19 walks.

+- Among the qualified hitters in MLB, his batting average ranks 49th, his on-base percentage ranks 119th, and he is 124th in the league in slugging.

-- Garcia has picked up a hit in 62.0% of his 79 games this year, with at least two hits in 32.9% of them.
+- Garcia has picked up a hit in 50 of 80 games this season, with multiple hits 27 times.

-- In 28 of 79 games this year, he has scored, and eight of those games included multiple runs.
+- In 29 of 80 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.